0chain/zwalletcli/README.md

 2. Get some tokens

-Faucet Smart Contract is available on dev networks and can be used to get tokens.
+Faucet smart contract is available on dev networks and can be used to get tokens.

 Run the `faucet` command to get 1 token.
 ```sh